CERN/TIGRE/README.md

 *A: Unfortunately when CUDA has an error, it hungs.
 You need to restart MATLAB to fix this.
 Hopefully we can find a solution for this without the need of restarting MATLAB*

+**Q: Does it work in MATLAB XXXX with Compiler XXXX in OS XXXX**

+*A: Yes it should.
+Currently the only known compiler to possibly not be compatible is MinGW, due to problems in the MATHWORKS side.
+The rest should be OK.
+Unfortunatedly we have been unable to test all posible combinations, but please, give it a try and if there is any problem, raise an issue or contact us to get it fixed*

 ## Licensing

 TIGRE toolbox is released under the BSD License, meaning you can use and modify